JonathanSalwan/ttexplore/README.md

 $ ./harness/6/target/target-libfuzzer -jobs=2 ./workspace/corpus
 ```

-And in another console, let's run our ttexplore harness like this:
+And in another console, let's run our TTexplore harness like this:

 ```console
 $ ./build/harness6
 ```

-As soon as ttexplore will find a model which solves `r * 2 == 0xdeadbef0`, it will write the seed into the `./workspace/corpus` directory and at the next libfuzzer refresh, libfuzzer will trigger the `__builtin_trap`.
+As soon as TTexplore will find a model which solves `r * 2 == 0xdeadbef0`, it will write the seed into the `./workspace/corpus` directory and at the next libfuzzer refresh, libfuzzer will trigger the `__builtin_trap`.

 ![tt-and-libfuzzer](https://user-images.githubusercontent.com/991046/197147618-fc09e934-7340-4ebb-aa34-6f77be4422d8.gif)

 This is a very straightforward example, but it shows how combining multiple sources of fuzzer enhances our chances of finding new paths.

-# The ttexplore config structure
+# The TTexplore config structure

 You can quickly configure the exploration.
 There is a structure for that.